felixgontier/dcase-2023-baseline/README.md

 # Baseline system for DCASE 2023 task 6, subtask A

-This repository contains the baseline system for the DCASE 2022 challenge task 6A on audio captioning.
+This repository contains the baseline system for the DCASE 2023 challenge task 6A on audio captioning.

-The main model is composed of a transformer encoder-decoder, that autoregressively models captions conditionally to VGGish embeddings.
+The main model is composed of a convolutional encoder and a transformer decoder, that autoregressively models captions conditionally to log-mel spectrograms.
+This year, the baseline reuses the audio encoder trained as part of the [task 6B baseline](https://github.com/xieh97/dcase2023-audio-retrieval) on audio retrieval.

 For more information, please refer to the corresponding [DCASE subtask page](https://dcase.community/challenge2023/task-automatic-audio-captioning).